What You Need to Know before Setting Up

 Step 1: Check suitability of premise's location

-Food processing premises, cold stores and slaughterhouses should be located within a food zone area.
-You may refer to the list of food zone list here.
-If the site or building is found unsuitable, you will have to source for another location.
+Food processing premises, cold stores and slaughterhouses should be located within a food zone area or area with compatible industrial uses.
+You may refer to the list of areas/ buildings approved for food use here.

 Step 2: Apply to SFA for a licence